 The government's Public Key Infrastructure (PKI) has a structure where a central and an operational or local part of PKIoverheid are defined.
-This is a structure or root (Staat der Nederlanden (State of the Netherlands) Root CA) based on the SHA-1 algorithm and a root (Staat der Nederlanden (State of the Netherlands) Root CA - G2) based on the SHA-256 algorithm.
-For the SHA-1 root, there are the Government/Companies domains (these two domains have merged over time) and the Citizen domain.
-For the SHA-256 root there is an Organization domain, a Citizen domain and an Autonomous Devices domain.
-This is a temporary situation.
-At a time to be specified by the PA, the root based on the SHA-1 algorithm, will no longer be used for the production of certificates.
+This is a structure or root (Staat der Nederlanden (State of the Netherlands) Root CA) based on the SHA-1 algorithm, a root (Staat der Nederlanden (State of the Netherlands) Root CA - G2) based on the SHA-256 algorithm and a root (Staat der Nederlanden Root CA - G3) also based on the SHA-256 algorithm.

 The root and the domains based on the SHA-1 algorithm will be denoted as G1, where G stands for generation.
-The root and the domains based on the SHA-256 algorithm will be denoted as G2.
+The root and the domains based on the SHA-256 algorithm will be denoted as G2 and G3.